Brar21/Python_Learning/README.md

     **Multiple Inheritance**
     - Multiple inheritance occurs when the child or drive class inheritnace from more than one parent or base class.

+    **Multilevel Inheritance**
+    - When a child or drive class become a perent for another child or base class.